-I was soon making Mary’s caramel corn as a family treat almost weekly, although we dispensed with the “popcorn ball” model almost immediately, and almost always just eat it straight form the bowl.
+I was soon making Mary’s caramel corn as a family treat almost weekly, although we dispensed with the “popcorn ball” model almost immediately.
+Now we always just eat it straight from the bowl.
 This caramel corn recipe – now a family tradition – is everything wonderful about homemade caramel popcorn; and despite it’s nickname, it’s not sticky at all!

 By the time you get to be about 80, you can say anything you want to, because no matter what you say, people either think you’re wise or you’re crazy.

-So now, my friends, I am passing this little bit of Mary onto you.
+So now, my friends, I am passing this little bit of Mary’s wisdom onto you.
 Enjoy!

-- Pop popcorn and set aside in extra-large bowl or large roasting pan.
+- Pop popcorn and set aside in an extra-large bowl or roasting pan.

 - In a medium saucepan over medium heat, combine remaining ingredients.